Canadian Beer League - Rules

 2. Penalties will be called.
 Penalties will be 2 minutes in length including runtime.
 Mouthing off to the ref will result in more minutes being added at their discretion.
 For real.
 It’s like when your parents threatened you with more days of being grounded because you were complaining about it.
 The clock for 2 minute runtime penalties will begin when the puck is dropped to resume play following the penalty being issued.

-3. Icing is hybrid and is called from centre ice.
+3. Icing is automatic and is called from centre ice.

 4. Direction of play does not change between periods.
 Both periods are played with the “short change”.

-5. A warning for the first slap shot, 2 minute penalty for a repeat offender.
+5. 2 minute penalty for taking a slap shot.
 A slap shot is considered a shot with a wind up where the blade goes above the shooter’s knee.

 • 10 minutes for ice resurfacing